 ST. LOUIS URBAN DEBATE LEAGUE STAFF

 Tamara L. Boyd, Executive Director Tamara has over 27 years of development and nonprofit management experience, five years of teaching experience, and has served on a multitude of volunteer Boards and committees.
 She started volunteering for nonprofit organizations and planning fundraising events in the fifth grade when she hosted her first Back Yard Carnival (in her front yard for better visibility) for the Muscular Dystrophy Association.
-She continued giving her time to organizations throughout middle school, high school, and college.
-Tamara had the pleasure of volunteering for the NU Dance Marathon all four years of college.
-At the time, it was the largest student-run fundraising event in the nation and still ranks in the top five.
+She continued giving her time to charitable organizations throughout middle school, high school, and college.

-Tamara graduated with a B.S. in Theatre from Northwestern University in 1989 and studied theatre in London, leaving to move to a much sunnier Carribbean climate on St. Thomas to teach theatre to children living in poverty.
-After loosing her apartment to Hurricane Hugo, Tamara returned to St. Louis to continue her lifelong commitment to nonprofits and to begin one to her husband, Dennis.
-Tamara has worked in St. Louis for all but the first three months of her entire professional career, believing it is the best place in the world to raise a family.
+Tamara graduated with a B.S. in Theatre from Northwestern University and studied theatre in London, leaving to move to a much sunnier Caribbean climate to teach theatre to students living in poverty.
+After losing her apartment to Hurricane Hugo, Tamara returned to St. Louis to continue her lifelong commitment to nonprofits and education.
+Tamara has worked in St. Louis for the better part of her professional career, believing it is the best place in the world to raise a family.
 She is active in her children’s schools and loves working with students professionally and in a volunteer capacity.
-After her children have started college, Tamara plans to pursue a master’s degree.

 Shawn Briscoe, Program Director